GOOGLE ANALYTICS TRAINING FOR BLOG BEGINNERS

 You can check your daily visitors by selecting a single date> apply

 If you want to check any particular month at a glance then select the month on top as shown above.
-Next, I would like to show an interesting feature that is a comparison.
+Next, I would like to show an interesting feature which is a comparison.

 When you tick on the compare box, you can have a comparison with the previous period or can custom settings it.